AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/components/Certificates.jsx.md

 ## Role in Project:
 ===============================================================================

-A core Skillfolio feature: tracking learning achievements.
+A core Skillfolio feature: tracking learning achievements with visual context (certificate previews).
 Feeds the Dashboard’s stats and “recent certificates” list.

 ===============================================================================